 Ok, now let’s jump from the historic sights to more fun stuff.
 If you consider yourself as one of the wine connoisseurs or you want to try something interesting then this is the best place to go.
 Sion is full of vineyards.
 At the Les Charles de Favre, you will have a chance of tasting some of the best Swiss wines.

 If you are not a fan of white wine then you can enjoy some of the best award-winning red wines at competitive prices.
 When visiting any winery in the region you can try the wines with a Swiss chocolate or tasting board.
+Also, there are many awesome hiking trails you can do with kids once you’re in the region.
+Be sure to check it out, especially if you’re traveling with your kids.

 The place is a bit further from the city center, but the distance is easily walkable.